 Only a few minutes past Le Chatelard, the French-Swiss border, the villages of Trient and Ravoire also offer a few showshoeing marked trails.

 Please note that many mid-mountain trails are not accessible during winter, on foot or with snowshoes, due to terrain profile.

 No matter how experienced you are at snowshoeing, it is highly recommended to check all relevant information that may affect safety during your outing (profile, avalanche couloirs, technical difficulties, weather, temperatures etc.) A good experience in snowshoeing, and wandering into the mountains in a responsible way (appropriate training and knowledge) are necessary to reduce the risks and ensure a safe experience.

-We recommend the guide book “ 52 ballades en raquettes autour des villages du Mont Blanc” by Pierre Millon.
+We recommend the guide book “ 52 balades en raquettes autour des villages du Mont Blanc” by Pierre Millon.
 It is full of very useful information and advice and has an extensive literature reference list.
 Joining a guided group is always a good option for those who require more experience.
 It is also a wise decision if you wish to discover a new area.

 For your safety, users must stay off the skating tracks and should follow the signs.
 A multiactivity area was created on the golf course in Les Praz (walking, snowshoeing, and sledding).

 Information available from the valley cross country centres “Foyers de Fond”: